sid-121/test-code/README.md

 # Overview
 This repository contains Terraform configuration files to provision an EC2 instance running a Http service on AWS.
 The setup includes the creation of necessary AWS resources such as EC2 instances, security groups, IAM roles, and key pairs.

-Design Decisions
+# Design Decisions
-# 1.Infrastructure:
+ Infrastructure:
   - EC2 Instance: Uses a small instance type (t2.micro) to minimize cost while providing sufficient resources for running a basic Flask application.
   - AMI: Configured to use an Ubuntu-based AMI to leverage Ubuntu's extensive community support and package availability.
   - Security Group: Allows inbound traffic on port 5000 to enable access to the Flask application from the internet.

-# 2.User Data Script:
+ User Data Script:
   - Installs necessary packages (python3-pip, git) and sets up the Flask application by cloning the repository and running it.
   - Uses apt-get for package management as the instance is based on Ubuntu.

-# 3.IAM Role and Instance Profile:
+ IAM Role and Instance Profile:
   - Attaches an IAM role to the instance to manage permissions securely.
   - Assumes an existing IAM role with necessary policies.